Mpslik/Dataprocessing/README.md

 ### differences:
 the original article includes more steps than the current pipeline here.
-This project runs up to the assembly of the contigs and then pefrorms a analyses step with prodigal. the change from MGA to prodigal occured due to a error running the MGA on this combination of packages and version numbers and would configure in this project pipeline.
+This project runs up to the assembly of the contigs and then performs an analyses step with prodigal. the change from MGA to prodigal occurred due to an error running the MGA on this combination of packages and version numbers and would configure in this project pipeline.
-The rest of the steps that branch off on the original diagram from the contigs file where also ommited due to time constraints of this school project. and for the project a visualisation step is included that is not pressent in the original pipeline
+The rest of the steps that branch off on the original diagram from the contigs file where also omitted due to time constraints of this school project. and for the project a visualisation step is included that is not present in the original pipeline

 ## Getting Started